Face Recognition as an Authentication Method

 Secure Connection to Imprivata Cloud Platform

-Configure the secure connection between your Imprivata appliance and the Imprivata Cloud Platform.
+Configure the secure connection between your Imprivata appliances and the Imprivata Cloud Platform.
 To confirm whether this connection is complete, on the Imprivata Admin Console, see the Status panel on the right-hand side.
 Look for a green checkmark icon for Access Management integration.

 Before You Begin